Long Distance I & II, Long Distance: The Real Alex Martin

 Scambaiting is basically “falling” for the scam purposely to waste the scammers’ time and preventing them to cause harm to real victims.
 While doing that we also try to gather as much information as possible to investigate who is behind the scam and how to possibly end it.

-Based on that idea, I started a YouTube channel named NeeP:
+Based on that idea and motivated by other great scambaiters such as Jim Browning and Mark Rober, I started a YouTube channel named NeeP: